tagohd/mono/Characters/James Redawić/James's Excuse.md

 >[!idea] Anyone *can* use magic, but few know it even exists
 >Maybe magic was only recently discovered, given that it exists on [[Mana Plane|a separate plane of reality]].
 Or perhaps magic users try to keep its existence a secret because of how dangerous it is.
 You know, the whole "tearing apart the fabric of reality" thing.
 And it's kind of a last resort because of how dangerous it is.
 I'll expand on this more under [[Magic#Can vs. Should|Magic]].

+	[Lun]: Doesn't "magic was only recently discovered" kind of clash with the idea of AL being an ancient magician?
+It also limits how many enemies/bosses can logically have cool magic attacks.
+	Magic being kept a secret also sounds pretty disruptive to the story, every time someone new saw Luke casting magic you'd need to have a whole "what the FUCK did you just do" dialogue.
+	I'm more a fan of the whole "it's not commonly taught to everyone because you can accidentally nuke your current location"-idea.

 >[!idea] Furthermore, magic is kind of a last resort.
 >Again, because of how dangerous it can be, even the most skilled users try to limit how often they use it.
 >
 >Maybe there are some in-game consequences, too.
 You've played OneShot, right?
 Maybe if you use magic too much, you can see it start to corrupt reality; weird glitchy things start showing up, and maybe certain areas become inaccessible.
 (Probably nothing that would soft-lock you unless you're *really* overusing it.)
 But it starts out subtle—most players might not even notice it—then ramps up the more you use it.

+	Lun: Hmmm, the way I thought of it magic is pretty much completely safe to use if you know what you're doing (and don't intentionally go horse crazy with it).
+I do like the idea of the world getting corrupted though, OneShot good game.
+Maybe that could be an effect of free Mana instead (in addition to the immediate random effects it has)?

 [Sudo]: I was thinking, "Okay, maybe we go with the first idea.
 James can't do it because he's in a wheelchair."
 And then I had the image of him, like, getting into a wheelchair van, but I thought, "Wouldn't there be a better, more magical solution?"
 But maybe the answer is, "No, magic doesn't actually affect the world that much if most people don't know about it."